Damouchari: Pelion’s Secret Beach Paradise

 Agios Ioannis

-2.5 km to the north you get to Agios Ioannis, a charming little village surrounded by a beautiful beach with crystal-clear waters.
-Two more nearby beaches, Papa Nero and Plaka, are Blue Flag winners meaning they are super clean and perfect for swimming, snorkeling, or just chilling under an umbrella.
+Two more nearby beaches, Papa Nero and Plaka, are Blue Flag winners, meaning they are exceptionally clean and perfect for swimming, snorkeling, or simply relaxing under an umbrella.

 Mouresi